Congyuwang/socket_manager/examples/echo_server/README.md

 make the memory model correct.

 ## The Memory Model Before Echo
-Dropping `Sender` will close the connection, and drop its reference to `Connection`.
+Dropping `Sender` will close the `Write` side of the socket connection, and drop its reference to `Connection`.
 `ConnCallback` will drop its internal reference to `Connection` when the connection is closed.
 Thus `Connection` will free any reference to `Notifier`